DesignInTheBlack/Elevate/README.md

 **※ Design Tokens In Syntax Mapping Rules**

-You must import relevant design token files if used in a rule file to ensure compile-time validation.
+You must import relevant design token files if used in a rule file to ensure build-time validation.

 <br>